mchowdh200/giggle-ml/statistical_tests/README.md

 **-q**: genome embeddings.

+**-n**: Number of parallel jobs.

-​python calculate_SNPR.py -k 3 -b path/to/genome_data.txt -q path/to/embedding_data.txt
+​python NPT.py -k 3 -b path/to/genome_data.txt -q path/to/embedding_data.txt -n 2

 **-f**: Optionally, you can provide the number of folds for K-fold cross-validation for RT